SHAREHOLDER ALERT: Levi & Korsinsky Notifies Solaredge Technologies, Inc. (SEDG) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of SolarEdge investors who were adversely affected by alleged securities fraud between February 22, 2022 and October 19, 2023.
 Follow the link below to get more information and be contacted by a member of our team: